Skip To Main Content

 • Focus on Classroom Climate (Norms, Expectations, Agreements, and Relationship-Building)

-• At the beginning of each semester, LTHS teachers focus on building classroom community through inclusion/belonging activities, creating classroom norms/commitments, etc. This Panorama Resource has been shared with staff as they work with students to design classroom commitments/expectations.
-Additionally, we have shared the CASEL SEL Playbook with staff in the event that they are looking for ideas for belonging/connection activities.
-The interactive CASEL website is also a great resource.
+• At the beginning of each semester, LTHS teachers focus on building classroom community through inclusion/belonging activities, creating classroom norms/commitments, etc. Resources have been shared with staff as they work with students to design classroom commitments/expectations (i.e. PANORAMA RESOURCE).
+Additionally, we have shared the CASEL SEL PLAYBOOK with staff in the event that they are looking for ideas for belonging/connection activities.
+The INTERACTIVE CASEL WEBSITE is also a great resource.

 • Professional Learning and Expectation of Student Engagement & Support for all Staff